14 Financial Experts Share Their Advice For "Life After Debt"

 “Always check your credit report to make sure the account is reported as closed.
 That’s the best way to make sure the lender is reporting the debt correctly to credit bureaus.”

-Jordan Goodman author of Master Your Debt
+Jordan Goodman from Master Your Debt

 As the author or co-author of 13 best selling books, Jordan has earned the nickname of America’s Money Answers Man.